Content created: 1987

 The following article was published in 1987 for a special issue of Language Problems and Language Planning.
 It was appeared again in 1997 in a collection of reprinted LPLP articles.
 The original manuscript was about twice the published length, and was severely abridged to satisfy the journal publisher's guidelines.
 To my chagrin the abridgement cut out few actual ideas.
 However, it did lead to a certain choppiness of the prose.

-The text is reproduced here unmodified (even down to the inconsistent formatting of the bibliographic entries), except that footnotes have been moved back adjacent to the locations where they are cited rather than being inconveniently placed at the end of the text.
+The text is reproduced here unmodified (even down to the inconsistent formatting of the bibliographic entries), except that footnotes have been moved back adjacent to the locations where they are cited rather than being inconveniently placed at the end of the text, and sections have been numbered.
 Footnote numbering begins at 0 to follow the convention of the original text.

 Bibliographic material is accessible through occasional links at the right side of the screen, which open a temporary window.